Skylanders: Trap Team: Release

 Skylanders: Trap Team was released on October 2, 2014, in Australia, October 5, 2014 in North America, and October 10, 2014, in Europe, for release on Android, iOS, PlayStation 3, PlayStation 4, Wii, Wii U, Xbox 360, Xbox One and Nintendo 3DS.

 In addition to the regular Starter Pack released for all gaming consoles (which includes Food Fight and Snap Shot, two Traps, sticker sheets and trading cards), a Dark Edition Starter Pack was also released, and included the Ultimate Kaos Trap, a dark version of Snap Shot, Dark Wildfire, Dark Food Fight, a two-sided collector's poster, sticker sheets, two additional traps, and trading cards.

 The Nintendo 3DS Starter Pack came with Gusto and Barkley, without any traps, as the trapping mechanic is integrated differently.

 The Tablet Starter Pack, for Android and iOS devices, comes with a Bluetooth Traptanium Portal, a controller and everything that is included in the Starter Pack from game consoles.

 The Wii version contains a free download code for the Wii U version of the game, which is not available on the Nintendo eShop otherwise.

 Reception

-Skylanders: Trap Team received "generally favorable" reviews for most platforms according to review aggregator Metacritic; the iOS version received "universal acclaim".
+Skylanders: Trap Team received "generally favorable" reviews for most platforms according to review aggregator website Metacritic; the iOS version received "universal acclaim".
 Despite the scores from Metacritic being slightly lower than that of the previous game on most platforms, the iOS version received the highest Metacritic score in the series.

 During the 18th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences nominated Skylanders: Trap Team for "Family Game of the Year".